lidofinance/docs/docs/contracts/node-operators-registry.md

 ### removeSigningKeys()
 Removes an #`_amount` of validator signing keys starting from #`_index` of operator #`_id` usable keys.
 Executed on behalf of DAO.

+Keys removing from the last index to the highest one, so we won't get outside the array

 :::note
 Increases the keysOpIndex
 :::